 In 2015 I predict that businesses will require a more complete picture of their online presence – including individual online touch-points, the breadth of their offline and online marketing performance; and the cross channel ROI that arrives as a result.
 The challenge that businesses will face is collecting and packaging the data to provide valuable insight that can both inform marketing going forward but also secure buy-in from end-point stakeholders in the decision making process.

-Of course, being a prediction post, none of these are set in stone, so let’s revisit this post in December 2015 and see how close we were.
+Of course, being an SEO predictions post, none of these are set in stone, so let’s revisit this post in December 2015 and see how close we were.

 Merry Christmas and a happy new year from everyone in the Vertical Leap SEO team.
 See you in 2015!